PaninDmytro/Task_Tracker_App/README.md

 ## Contributing

 Contributions are welcome!
-To contribute to the React TODO app, follow these steps:
+To contribute to the Task Tracker App, follow these steps:

 1. Fork the repository.
 2. Create a new branch: git checkout -b feature/your-feature.